-JOHNSON CITY - Award-winning songwriter Rick Lang and his wife, Wendy, have established a scholarship endowment in the East Tennessee State University Foundation to benefit students in the Bluegrass, Old-Time and Country Music Program who have a genuine interest in songwriting.
+Award-winning songwriter Rick Lang and his wife, Wendy, established a scholarship endowment in the East Tennessee State University Foundation to benefit students in the Bluegrass, Old-Time and Country Music Program who have an interest in songwriting.

 The Langsâ€™ gift, which will generate an annual scholarship of approximately $2,000 for a student in the program, is a way of giving back for Lang, whose songs have been covered by some of the most renowned artists in bluegrass, Southern gospel and jazz.

 â€œFor the last 30-plus years, writing and recording bluegrass music has become one of my greatest passions,â€ Lang says. â€œIt actually changed my life and led to many exciting and rewarding experiences.
 When I started out on my musical journey, I had no one to help, encourage, teach or guide me along the way.
 Through years of persistence and perseverance, I eventually started making progress toward achieving my musical goals.â€

 Lang, a native of New Hampshire, has over 80 songs to his credit, and although many are self-composed, he has collaborated with other notable writers in the bluegrass and gospel fields, and he has released six studio albums of his own.